What to Expect at Winnie

 Check in at the Labor & Delivery Triage area, located at the hospital's Miller Street entrance.
 All expectant patients are evaluated in the Labor & Delivery Triage area; women in labor or having problems are evaluated first.
 An expectant mother is allowed to have one support person accompany her to the triage area.
 We make this request to ensure the comfort and privacy of all our patients who receive care in this area.
 If you are transferred to the 2nd floor Labor & Delivery Unit, you will be allowed to have additional visitors at that time.

 Check-in location varies depending on the type of birth you have.
-Please see below to learn where you should check-in.

 - Planned Induction Birth: If your doctor has scheduled a delivery date through induced labor, you should check in to Admissions at least 30 minutes before your procedure.
 You will go to either the 2nd or 5th floor of the hospital for your procedure.
 After you recover in your Labor & Delivery room for 2-3 hours, you will move to a private suite in the Mother & Baby Unit where you will rest up for 24-48 hours before being discharged.